taichengguo/ReactionTeam/README.md

 - Score each candidate using teacher forcing
 - Rank and deduplicate predictions
 - Compute top-N accuracies and save results to `results_summary{topn}_final.txt`

+## 🙏 5.
+Acknowledgements

+This work is built upon the [Graph2SMILES](https://github.com/coleygroup/Graph2SMILES) project.
+We gratefully acknowledge the original authors for their excellent work on graph-to-sequence models for retrosynthesis and reaction outcome prediction.

+Graph2SMILES provides the foundation for:
+- Graph-to-sequence model architecture
+- Data preprocessing pipelines
+- Base model training infrastructure
+- Evaluation frameworks

+We extend their work by adding:
+- LoRA (Low-Rank Adaptation) experts training for divergent thinking
+- Teacher forcing-based ranking system for multi-expert ensemble predictions
+- Boosting mechanism for focusing on challenging samples

+## 📧 6.
+Contact

+For questions, issues, or collaborations, please contact tguo2@nd.edu, thanks